Skip to main content

 How to Apply

-Under the Nebraska First Responder Recruitment and Retention Act*, law enforcement officers, professional firefighters, and their legal dependents may qualify for a tuition waiver of up to 100% of their resident tuition charges after subtracting awarded federal and state financial aid, grants, and scholarships.
+Under the Nebraska First Responder Recruitment and Retention Act*, law enforcement officers, professional firefighters, and their qualifying child(ren) may qualify for a tuition waiver of up to 100% of their resident tuition charges after subtracting awarded federal and state financial aid, grants, and scholarships.
 Students may receive the tuition waiver for up to five (5) consecutive years so long as such student continues to be eligible for participation.

 The Nebraska First Responder Recruitment and Retention Waiver: